 Back to school

-We’ve increased cleaning on all train, tram and bus services, as well as at stops and stations, to help keep passengers safe.
+Extensive cleaning is being carried out on train, tram and bus services, as well as at stops and stations, to help keep passengers safe.
 We are working closely with the Department of Health and Human Services, the Department of Education and Training and schools to ensure school buses are clean and safe to use.

 Walking and cycling

 There's never been a better time to choose to walk or cycle for shorter trips.

 Walking routes and journey time information are available on the PTV app.